neergaby95/klipper/docs/Config_Reference.md

 #   The default is to not use an SPI daisy chain.
 #interpolate: True
 #   If true, enable step interpolation (the driver will internally
 #   step at a rate of 256 micro-steps).
+This interpolation does
+#   introduce a small systemic positional deviation - see
+#   TMC_Drivers.md for details.
 The default is True.
 run_current:
 #   The amount of current (in amps RMS) to configure the driver to use
 #   during stepper movement.
 This parameter must be provided.